vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 ![image](/assets/2024-10-17/060.png)

-Let's have a look how to send the MQTT message.
+Let's take a look at how to send the MQTT message.
 We're re-using the MQTT connection from the data source.

-The topic is 'Advantech/74FE488E8B86/ctl/do1', which is the serial number, fixed 'ctl' and then followed by the output channel name.
-The JSON to be sent is pretty simple: '{"v":true}' for swithcing on and '{"v":false}' for switching off.
+The topic is `Advantech/74FE488E8B86/ctl/do1`.
+It's made up of the serial number, followed by `ctl`, followed by the output channel name.

+The JSON we send is pretty simple: `{"v":true}` to switch the output on, and `{"v":false}` to switch it off.

 ![image](/assets/2024-10-17/070.png)

 ## Webservice and JSON

-Beside the traditional MQTT connecivity the Wise-4012 also offers REST endpoints to check the state of the input channels and set the output channels.
+Besides the traditional MQTT connectivity, the Wise-4012 also offers REST endpoints to check the state of the input channels and set the output channels.

-For the digital input we can use the http://<MyServer>/di_value/slot_0 endpoint.
-The screenshot shows the JSON data source and the structure that is returned and contains all inputs.
-So we use the path 'DIVal[0]' to access the first channel and get the value.
+For the digital input, we can use the `http://<MyServer>/di_value/slot_0` endpoint.
+The following screenshot shows the JSON data source and the structure that is returned.
+We use the `DIVal[0]` path to access the first channel and get its value.

 ![image](/assets/2024-10-17/080.png)